uatec/teleform/README.md

 1. Open a pull request.

 ## License
-Teleform.js is licensed under the MIT License.
+Teleform is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Roadmap